biobakery/metawibele/README.md

 	study =
 	# Metadata file
 	metadata =
-	# Sample list file
-	sample_list =
-	# The clustering information of non-reduandant gene catalogs saved with an extended fasta file, similar with CD-hit output
-	gene_catalog =
 	# The protein sequences of representatives of gene catalogs
 	gene_catalog_prot =
 	# The reads counts matrix table across samples of gene catalogs